PINCHED NERVE IN THE NECK

 - Patient Education: We emphasize patient education, empowering individuals to make informed decisions about their treatment options.

-In conclusion, Patients seeking care for a pinched nerve in the neck area should see their doctor for a thorough evaluation and individualized treatment.
+In conclusion, Patients seeking care for a pinched nerve in the neck area should see our doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, who specialize in all types of spine conditions, deformities, pinched nerves, and scoliosis pain.
+For a thorough evaluation and individualized treatment.
 Surgical intervention, when necessary, can offer significant benefits, and the Southwest Scoliosis and Spine Institute, with offices in Dallas, Plano, and Frisco, Texas, stands as a reputable choice for comprehensive and expert care.

 ____________________